‘Young And The Restless’ Spoilers: Noah Questions Victor, Phyllis Spies For Jabot, Cane Confronts Vicky

 After Victoria recovers, she talks to Reed and warns him that he may have to reconsider his relationship with Mattie because of her father’s strong objection to it.

 Young and the Restless fans can expect that Cane’s vehement opposition only strengthens the teenagers’ resolve to continue seeing each other.
-It is left to Cane to temper his approach, otherwise he could drive the teenagers to desperate and extreme action to preserve their relationship.
+It is left to Cane to temper his approach; otherwise, he could drive the teenagers to desperate and extreme action to preserve their relationship.

 #kaabil #Adhm #Shivaay The Young and the Restless Spoilers: Noah and Tessa Face Frightening Encounter – Torn Maria… https://t.co/TyeDKOT9rI pic.twitter.com/74V8dptlS4